maasha/clac/README.md

 ## Downloads

-macOS binaries are available in the [Releases](https://github.com/maasha/clac/releases) section.
+macOS and Windows binaries are available in the [Releases](https://github.com/maasha/clac/releases) section.

 ### macOS Installation